Encyclopedia Talmudit: Contents

 Rabbi Zevin's style was to abbreviate and summarize wherever possible.
 In the first two volumes he followed an extremely brief format under the influence of Rabbi Bar-Ilan, but in later volumes published after Rabbi Bar-Ilan died the volumes are more encompassing, and include not only the essence of the subject but also many of its details and branched topics.

 Rabbi Zevin established the listing of primary and secondary articles and the system of halakhic analysis of the encyclopedia.
 He edited the volumes that were published during his lifetime, and prepared other volumes until the end of letter Heth (ח).

 The articles are organized in the following order: definition, sources, reasons and derivations, and various opinions.
 The first article was Aleph (א) and the last to date has been Kitvei ha-Qodesh (כ).
 The extent of development in the articles has expanded over time.

 There are two volumes of indexes, including an index of topics and of citations from the Babylonian Talmud.

 Other editions

 Encyclopedia Talmudit is also published on a computer version on a compact disc as part of the searchable Bar Ilan Responsa Project.
 (See Torah database.)

+An online version of Encyclopedia Talmudit is available, linked from the published.

+An abridged version has been published -- called Talmudic Micropedia, with nine volumes as of 2024, containing 1305 entries.

 Encyclopedia Talmudica is an English translation, commenced 1969.

 The founding editors of the translation were Isidore Epstein and Harry Freedman.